 The majority of our courses are accessible to people with disabilities, but we recommend prospective students or someone who supports them speaks to us in advance to discuss specific requirements.
 Students can be accompanied by their own carer or support worker, who must book a complimentary ticket if attending a course to provide support.
 We are currently unable to provide one to one support, though courses for under 18s are run with the help of Learning Support Workers who can provide pastoral care for the group.
 If you are not sure if a course is suitable we can arrange for you to attend a free taster session and meet the tutor to discuss any specific needs.

-We have one fully adjustable, wheelchair-accessible pottery wheel, and two wheels with lower seating in our pottery studio.
+We have fully adjustable, wheelchair-accessible ceramics wheels, and wheels with lower seating in our accessible ceramics studio.

 If you are using a screen reader, a specialised web browser, or other dedicated technology, we want to ensure our website is compatible with your equipment.
 If you experience any problems accessing our website, please contact us on 0121 446 3232 and we will try to resolve the issue.